Experienced Hire Consulting Interview: Cases and Prep (2026)

 How to bridge your expertise to case frameworks:

 Use your domain knowledge to generate better hypotheses, not to skip issue trees.
-A strong experienced hire candidate still opens with "I'd like to explore three areas: revenue dynamics, cost structure, and competitive position" — but their hypotheses within each branch are sharper and more specific than a campus candidate's.
+A strong experienced hire candidate still opens with "I'd like to explore three areas: revenue dynamics, cost structure, and competitive position," but their hypotheses within each branch are sharper and more specific than a campus candidate's.
+Lateral candidates in assessment-heavy processes should also review the Korn Ferry case interview guide.

 What Mistakes Do Experienced Hire Consulting Candidates Make?